saprEMo/source_code/README.md

 cd $saprEMo_PATH
 unzip INPUTS.zip # to extract from the compressed file
 ```
+##### IMPORTANT
+If you use data stored in the "INPUTS.zip" file, you should cite the relative papers.
+In particular:
+- if you use data on light curves, cite *Siegel&Ciolfi 2016b*;
+- if you use data on rate, Dominik model, cite *Dominik et al 2013*;
+- if you use data on rate, Ghirlanda mode, cite *Ghirlanda et al 2016*;
+- if you use data concerning XMM-Newton -slew survey, cite *Saxton et al 2008*;
+- if you use data concerning XMM-Newton -serendipitus (here named "Pointed Observations") survey, cite *Rosen et al 2016*;
+- if you use data concerning the Chandra transient and survey, cite ** and **;
+- if you use data concerning THESEUS, cite **.

-**NB:** the compressed "INPUTS" directory available from the git ("INPUTS.zip") does not contain the $N_H$ data used for calculating the transmission coefficients.
-The adopted 'lab.fit'	and 'labh.fit' file can be download from online material of [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K); to be used running the *makeINFILE.py*, they should be saved in ```$saprEMo_PATH/INPUTS/Absorption/GW/NH/.```.
+**NB1:** the compressed "INPUTS" directory available from the git ("INPUTS.zip") does not contain the $N_H$ data used for calculating the transmission coefficients.
+The adopted 'lab.fit'	and 'labh.fit' file can be download from online material of [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K); to be used running the *makeINFILE.py*, they should be saved in ```$saprEMo_PATH/INPUTS/Absorption/GW/NH/.```.<br>
+**NB2:** the inputs stored in the file "INPUTS.zip" concern only the cases (surveys, rate models and light curves) tested for the paper.

 #### RUNNING makeINFILE.py
 To build the *input file* and *input dir* from the data, download the file *makeINFILE.py*, move it to the *RUN* directory, run it and follow the instructions.